kazurayam/ashotwrapper/docs/samples/com.kazurayam.ashotwrapper.samples.FileSizeTest/www.fsa.go.jp/www.fsa.go.jp-report.md

 | [www.fsa.go.jp-20.jpg](./www.fsa.go.jp-20.jpg) | 0.2 | 98,488 | 34% |
 | [www.fsa.go.jp-10.jpg](./www.fsa.go.jp-10.jpg) | 0.1 | 73,360 | 25% |

 Text-rich page results in the screenshots of small size.
-PNG becomes smaller than JPEG of the compression quality 1.0.
+PNG is smaller than JPEG of the compression quality 1.0.
 PNG is suitable for text-rich pages.